ten-protocol/go-ten/design/Events_design.md

 ### Implementation

-TODO - Build out these sections

-#### Obscuro encrypted RPC client

-TODO

-#### Obscuro host

-The "Obscuro Host" is responsible in setting up the subscriptions and dispatching the events it receives from the enclave.

 #### Obscuro enclave

 1. The Obscuro `Subscription` call, and the `Event query` call must take a list of signed owning accounts.
 Each account must be signed with the latest viewing key (to prevent someone from asking random events, just to leak info).
 The call will fail if there are no viewing keys for all those accounts.

    Note: This is possible because the subscription call is implemented on Obscuro, and